UK Lawmaker Calls for Complete Ban on Gambling Ads on Channel 4

 3 min

 In a bold move, Labour MP Alex Sobel urges publicly owned broadcaster Channel 4 to cease all gambling advertisements.
 The decision comes amid growing concerns over gambling harm and its societal impacts.
-As the Labour Party’s Annual Conference looms, Sobel’s appeal adds to the increasing pressure for tighter gambling ad regulations.
+Sobel’s appeal adds to the increasing pressure for tighter gambling ad regulations as the Labour Party's Annual Conference looms.

 Key takeaways